-OFSI has outlined the rules and guidance for analysing the ownership and control provisions in sanctions regulations in its note on financial sanctions (see Practice note, Financial sanctions: ownership or control).
 In addition, given the EU origins of the UK sanctions framework, EU guidance is persuasive and, in some respects, more granular.

 Whether, in principle, you think it appropriate to charge for what amounts to client due diligence is a business decision.
 From a sanctions perspective, you can charge for it but payment would be "at-risk".
 If the outcome of the analysis is that the client is owned or controlled by one or several designated persons, that work would need to be included in a licence application and the licence granted before payment could be received.
-For more information on "at-risk" work, see What work can we do for a sanctioned client?.
+For more information on "at-risk" work, see What work can we do for a sanctioned client in the absence of a licence?.